jeandeaual/tts-deckconverter/README.md

 * No external tool required.
 You just need to run the provided executable.

+* Supports the following games:

-* MTG
+    * Magic the Gathering

         * Support for transform and meld cards.
 Implemented using [states](https://berserk-games.com/knowledgebase/creating-states/) (press 1 or 2 to switch between states).

         * Sideboard and Maybeboard support.

         * Oversized card support (they'll appear twice as big as standard cards).

+    * Yu-Gi-Oh!

+        * Support for Master Duel (standard) and Rush Duel decks.

+    * Pokémon TCG

 * Template mode